-The Ida Institute is an independent, non-profit organization that aims to foster a better understanding of the human dynamics of hearing loss.
+We are an independent, non-profit organization that aims to foster a better understanding of the human dynamics of hearing loss.

 We share and co-create knowledge and tools with hearing care professionals to help them open communication with patients and better address their needs.